WHO TELLS YOUR STORY? EXPLORING WOMEN AND IDENTITY

 Women’s identities are complex, intersecting with race, class, sexuality, etc., and have often been overlooked or erased from history.
 What is the importance of being able to express yourself and voice your story?

-This collection features resources related to the November 7, 2019, professional development webinar, "Who Tells Your Story?
-Exploring Women and Identity," hosted by educators from the Smithsonian American Art Museum and the National Portrait Gallery.
+This collection features resources related to the October 8, 2019, professional development webinar, "Persisting and Resisting: Exploring Women as Activists," hosted by educators from the Smithsonian American Art Museum and the National Portrait Gallery.
 This joint webinar is one of three in the series A Woman’s Place Is in the Curriculum: Women’s History through American Art and Portraiture.
 Learn how American art and portraiture can bring diverse women’s stories into your classroom, connecting with themes you may already teach.
 Discover strategies for engaging your students in close looking and critical thinking across disciplines. #SAAMTeach #NPGteach

 This project received support from the Smithsonian American Women’s History Initiative.
 To learn more, visit the Smithsonian American Women History Initiative website. #BecauseOfHerStory